neophob/PixelController/README.md

     [GENERATOR A] ---> [EFFECT A] ---> [MIXER] <--- [EFFECT B] <--- [GENERATOR B]
                                           |
-                                          V  [Colorset]
+                                      [Colorset]
+                                          |
                                        [VISUAL]

 A Visual can be assigned to one or more Output LED Matrices.

 **Exception:** There are two exceptions, if you use the Capture generator or use the OSC Generator (that sends 24bpp data) PixelController switch to the **Pass-though mode**.
 This means no Colorset, Effect and Mixer can be used and the original input data is send to the panels.

 Per default PixelController creates one Visual more than the number of connected Output devices.
-This allows you to play with a non-visible Visual, that can be displayed later.
-All Visuals can be stored (and of course loaded) in a preset.
+This allows you to play with a Visual that is not assigned to an Output (non-visible), that can be displayed later.
+All Visuals can be stored (and of course loaded) to a preset file.

 ### Advanced usage

-You can run the PixelController daemon without frontend and connect the PixelController frontend to the daemon.
+You can run the PixelController daemon without frontend (for example on a Raspberry Pi) and then connect the PixelController frontend, which is running on your computer, to the daemon.

-Start the PixelController server by execute `pixConServer/PixelController.sh` on Linux/OSX, `pixConServer/PixelControllerRPi.sh` on Raspberry Pi and `pixConServer\PixelController.cmd` on Windows.
-The server part generate the visuals and send them to the output.
+Start the PixelController daemon by execute `pixConServer/PixelController.sh` on Linux/OSX, `pixConServer/PixelControllerRPi.sh` on
+Raspberry Pi and `pixConServer\PixelController.cmd` on Windows.
+The PixelController daemon generate the visuals and send them to the output.
 PixelController create a Bonjour/Zeroconf service you can discover or simply ping at `PixelController.local`.
-You can control PixelController server by
+You can control
+PixelController server by

-* using the PixelController remote client, start it with `pixConClient/PixelControllerClient.jar`
+* using the PixelController frontend/remote client, start it with `pixConClient/PixelControllerClient.jar`
 * using the PixelController command line tool by execute `pixConClient/PixConCli.sh` on Linux/OSX or `pixConClient\PixConCli.cmd`
 * any other OSC client, see chapter **OSC Clients to control PixelController**